Champione

 "Champione" is the 6th single from the Japanese band Orange Range.
-It was used as the theme song for the Japanese broadcast of the 2006 FIFA World Cup in Germany.
+It was used as the theme song for the NHK broadcast of the 2006 FIFA World Cup in Germany.
 The B-Side song "Walk On" was used as the ending theme song for the Japanese movie Check it out yo!.
 Many fans find this single to be notable because three of the band members forgot their lyrics on stage while performing it for the first time.